Davidxswang/leetcode/README.md

 ### 16 3Sum Closest
 This is very similar to the question above.
 The idea is to fix one number and go over the number behind it and the array should be sorted.

+### 17 Letter Combinations of a Phone Number
+This is a very good example of recursion.
+I got the inspiration from the solution provided with the questions.

+Every time we can just take a number in the front of the digits and loop in its possible representations and recursively call the recursion process until there is no more digit to extract.